guuilp/CustomViewAndroid/README.md

 The example is based on the "Session" of Airbnb App.

-The "session" is based on a:
+The "session" is composed of:
 1. Title;
 2. Content (with read more action);
 3. Divisor line.